 Homebuyers complete 250 to 500 sweat-equity hours and other requirements, pay for their homes, property taxes and all upkeep, and maintain current payments on their properties.

-Dedicated staff members support the efforts of over 650 volunteers to raise funds, qualify homeowner applicants, build houses, provide administrative support, and much more..
+Dedicated staff members support the efforts of hundreds of volunteers to raise funds, qualify homeowner applicants, build houses, provide administrative support, and much more.

 In 1996, a group of concerned and motivated individuals in River Falls, WI. and surrounding communities founded our local affiliate of Habitat for Humanity.

 Today we are a thriving organization in Pierce and St, Croix Counties.
-We have partnered with nearly 70 families to help achieve the goal of home ownership.
+We have partnered with more than 70 families to help achieve the goal of home ownership.

 Volunteers and donor support helps us make this a reality for so many.
 If you know of a family looking for a home in our community email us at firstname.lastname@example.org.

 St. Croix Valley Habitat for Humanity is a 501(c)3 not for profit organization.